ocf/ocfweb/ocfweb/docs/docs/staff/procedures/vhost.md

     hostname.Berkeley.EDU.
 IN AAAA 2607:f140:8801::1:49
     hostname.Berkeley.EDU.
 IN MX 5 anthrax.OCF.Berkeley.EDU.

 Remember to request that any existing records be dropped as well.
+You can check for records with `dig hostname.berkeley.edu [A|AAAA|MX]`.
 The nginx running on apphosting server will return a `502 Bad Gateway` or actual content if the apphost is configured properly, and a `403 Forbidden` otherwise.